Documentation

 Proxy runs on our infra (BYOK).
 You bring your own OpenAI API key — it passes through untouched.
 We never store prompts or outputs.
 Only content-free telemetry metadata is persisted.

-The CachePilot proxy runs on a dedicated VPS with TLS via Caddy.
+The CachePilot proxy terminates TLS via Caddy.
 Your API key never touches our storage layer — it's forwarded to OpenAI in-memory during each request.

 ComponentStack